Elusive239/ClayBindingsC3/README.md

 c3c run old-example
 ```

-to see the original demo rewritten in Clay 0.14 bindings (the new ones).
+to see the original demo rewritten in Clay 0.14 bindings (the new ones):
 ```
 c3c run new-example
 ```